 Banishing Hygiene Related Foul Breath

-To eliminate bad breath, take a good look at your oral hygiene routine and diet.
+To eliminate bad breath odors, take a good look at your oral hygiene routine and diet.
 Try to avoid certain foods that will cause lingering odors, and make it a habit to brush for two minutes, twice a day.
-Always finish your brushing routine by brushing the tongue.
+Finish your brushing routine by brushing the tongue.
 In order to remove bacteria on the tongue surface, get as far back as comfortable,

 Floss once a day to remove food debris that could be trapped in hard to reach areas of the mouth.
 Consider introducing a mouthwash which can also help to reach bacteria in every area of the mouth.
 In addition, if you wear a retainer, mouth guard, dentures, or bridge, give it a deep clean.
 These appliances can become host to bacteria build up, and may be contributing to your mouth’s odor.